OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

   )
 ```

 Each line is a single potential age-depth model iteration (age-sequence).
 Green points represent the radiocarbon dates.
-Horizontal lines are depths of our samples.
+Horizontal lines are the depths of our samples.

 ``` r
 (